 Founded in 1087, this church is one of the four Palatine churches of Apulia.
 Built to house relics of Saint Nicholas, these now lie beneath the altar in the crypt.
 The Romanesque church has an opulently-decorated interior, with a beautiful gold ceiling and frescoed paintings.

 Fancy visiting this wonderful region of Italy?
-View our properties in Puglia >
+View our villas in Puglia >